Team-01-DAMG-7245/pe-dashboard-ai50/src/lab9/evaluation_output/captions_rag.md

 # RAG Dashboard: CAPTIONS

-Generated: 2025-11-05T14:34:23.262556
+Generated: 2025-11-05T18:58:03.959372
 Chunks Used: 2

 ---

 ## Company Overview
-ClearCaptions is a service that generates captions of what the other party to a phone call says, providing near-real-time captions to users with hearing loss.
-The service is available at no cost to qualified individuals in the United States and its territories.
+ClearCaptions, LLC provides a captioning service that generates real-time captions of what the other party says during phone calls.
+This service is specifically designed for individuals with hearing loss, allowing them to read captions on their phones.

 ## Business Model and GTM
-ClearCaptions operates under a model where the cost for each minute of captions generated is paid from a federally administered fund, specifically the Telecommunications Relay Services (TRS) fund managed by the FCC.
-The company states that no costs are passed along to individuals who qualify for the service.
-The service is marketed primarily to individuals with hearing loss who require captions to use the phone.
+The company operates under a model where the captioning service is provided at no cost to qualified users.
+The costs incurred for each minute of captions generated are covered by a federally administered fund, specifically the Telecommunications Relay Services (TRS) fund, which is managed by the Federal Communications Commission (FCC).
+ClearCaptions is available only to U.S. residents who meet specific eligibility criteria, including having hearing loss, living in the U.S., and having internet access.

 ## Funding & Investor Profile
 Not disclosed.